 - In most of the work I lead, I intentionally seek to undo one of the consequences of patriarchy and white supremacy by re-centering the experiences of BIPOC folks.
 In this course, I am purposely creating a space where everyone, but especially white people, can gain understanding and learn strategies for repair.
-I will of necessity be focusing on the experiences that participants bring, which may at times look like a centering of the experiences of white participants.
-That said, of course BIPOC folks can also commit racial microaggressions and are will benefit from the course.
-If you are a BIPOC person who wishes to join with an intention of supporting the learning of white people attending the class as well as deepening your own learning, I gratefully welcome you.
+I will of necessity be focusing on the experiences that participants bring, which may look like a centering of the experiences of white participants.
+That said, of course BIPOC folks can also commit racial microaggressions and are welcome to join the class.
+If you are a BIPOC person who wishes to join, with an intention of supporting the learning of white people attending the class as well as deepening your own learning, I gratefully welcome you.

 * Not sure what I mean by microaggressions?